Marketing91

 • Jargons being used which are unfamiliar to the listener

-• Taboos or barriers which are emotional in nature
+• Taboos or emotional barriers to communication

 • Disabilities which are physical in nature